Funded 3-year-old and 4-year-old Kindergarten Programs

 When do I need to enrol?

-You should start thinking about kindergarten well in advance of your child’s start date.
+You should start thinking about Kindergarten well in advance of your child’s start date.
 Many programs, especially popular ones with exceptional reputations, fill up more than 12 months in advance.
 Obviously, the earlier you start looking, find a program and register, the more chance you have of getting your first choice.
-Programs operating within early learning centres often only accept kindergarten enrolments from children attending prior to their eligible kindergarten year which means it’s even more important to apply for a place as early as possible.
+Programs operating within early learning centres often only accept Kindergarten enrolments from children attending prior to their eligible Kindergarten year which means it’s even more important to apply for a place as early as possible.

 Is kindergarten free to attend?

-The government subsidises kindergarten programs to help with the running of the kindergarten programs and keep the fees as low as possible.
+Government Funding: this funding is based on the number of children who attend the program and is paid directly to the kindergarten service.
+Each kindergarten needs to report on how this funding is spent which ensures it directly benefits the children attending the program.
 Each kindergarten provider charges a fee to attend which covers the shortfall between the government funding and the cost of delivering the program and service.

-What types of kindergarten programs are available?
+What types of Kindergarten programs are available?

-There are a few different names when it comes to kindergarten, but they basically mean the same thing.
+There are a few different names when it comes to Kindergarten, but they basically mean the same thing.
 Kindergarten is often called preschool, kindy, kinder and others.

 What is the Kinder Tick?

-If a kindergarten displays the Kinder Tick you can be sure-
+If a Kindergarten displays the Kinder Tick you can be sure-

-• The service operates a kindergarten program led by qualified teachers
+The service operates a Kindergarten program led by qualified teachers

-• The program delivered is play-based
+The program delivered is play-based

-• The program is approved and funded by the Victorian Government
+The program is approved and funded by the Victorian Government

-How do I choose a kindergarten program?
+How do I choose a Kindergarten program?

-The best way to find the kindergarten that’s right for your child and your family is to begin with the end in mind.
+The best way to find the Kindergarten that’s right for your child and your family is to begin with the end in mind.

-There are many different kindergarten programs and experiences offered, so after you get a basic understanding (in the initial stage Google is your best friend) you should start to think about your family’s own needs.
+There are many different Kindergarten programs and experiences offered, so after you get a basic understanding (in the initial stage Google is your best friend) you should start to think about your family’s own needs.

 It goes without saying that parents want a safe and hygienic environment for their children, after that, the choice is yours.

-Normally, parents and careers make their final choice based on safety and comfort.
+Normally, parents and carers make their final choice based on safety and comfort.
 When you visit centres ask yourself, how comfortable will I feel leaving my child here, in the care of these teachers?

-What are the benefits and advantages for children who attend kindergarten?
+What are the benefits and advantages for children who attend Kindergarten?

 Kindergarten is an important fundamental step in children’s learning journey and strongly recommended for all children.

-From general health and wellbeing to developing independence and strong social skills, research shows kindergarten helps developmentally in many areas of life required for a smooth transition to primary school.
+From general health and wellbeing to developing independence and strong social skills, research shows Kindergarten helps developmentally in many areas of life required for a smooth transition to primary school.

-Importantly, kindergarten is often the place children discover a lifelong love of learning.
+Importantly, Kindergarten is often the place children discover a lifelong love of learning.

 We believe the value and benefits of collaborative learning are key in setting children up for their transition to school because the environment is more holistic.
 Our child-responsive curriculum practice considers the understandings, capabilities and dispositions that children need for the future.